 - Support pain points

-This type of methodology will help you narrow your search and focus your attention.
+This methodology will help you narrow your search and focus your attention.
 You could use this narrower focus to guide your conversations with your existing customers or structure your surveys.

-As you perform this work more and more, you’ll inevitably find that patterns start emerging, and your customers will only have a limited series of pain points.
+As you perform this work more and more, you’ll inevitably find that patterns start emerging, and your customers will only have limited pain points.

 4. Produce and share case studies